enterspeedhq/enterspeed-demos/gatsby/README.md

 You will need to set up a free Enterspeed account.
 You can sign up here: https://app.enterspeed.com/signup

 Once you have created your account and created a tenant, you need to configure your tenant by setting up:

-Domains and hostnames
+- Domains and hostnames
-Environment and environment clients
+- Environment and environment clients
-Data sources
+- Data sources

 You can read more about it in our getting started guide: https://docs.enterspeed.com/getting-started

 ### Ingesting dummy data

 Once you have created a data source in Enterspeed, you can start ingesting data.
 This can be done using our API: https://docs.enterspeed.com/api#tag/Ingest

-You can find the data used in the demos here: [enterspeed-dummy-data](https://github.com/enterspeedhq/enterspeed-demos/tree/master/enterspeed-dummy-data)
+You can find the data used in the demo here: [DEMO DATA](./DEMO-DATA/)

 #### Example ingest